firebase/firebase-ios-sdk/README.md

 ## Building with Firebase on Apple platforms

-At this time, not all of Firebase's products are available across all Apple platforms.
-However, Firebase is constantly evolving and community supported efforts have helped expand Firebase's support.

 Firebase 8.9.0 introduces official beta support for macOS, Catalyst, and tvOS. watchOS continues to be community supported.

-To keep up with the latest info regarding Firebase's support across Apple platforms, refer to [this chart](https://firebase.google.com/docs/ios/learn-more#firebase_library_support_by_platform) in Firebase's documentation.
+Thanks to community contributions for many of the multi-platform PRs.

+At this time, most of Firebase's products are available across Apple platforms.
+There are still a few gaps, especially on watchOS.
+For details about the current support matrix, see [this chart](https://firebase.google.com/docs/ios/learn-more#firebase_library_support_by_platform) in Firebase's documentation.